Jerzy97/MSSSM-Fall16---DErrico-Brunner/README.md

 ## References

-* Epstein, Joshua, Modeling civil violence.
+- Epstein, Joshua, Modeling civil violence.
 An agent-based computational approach, 2002
-* Alesina, Alberto, Reich, Bryony, Nation building, 2012
+- Alesina, Alberto, Reich, Bryony, Nation building, 2012

 ## Research Methods

+For our realization of the model we chose an agent based model, pretty similar to the one implemented by Epstein's work "Modeling civil violence".

 ## Other